World Cup mascots through the years, from Zabivaka to World Cup Willie

 Gauchito, 1978

 A youngster named Gauchito was the mascot for the 1978 World Cup in Argentina.
-Fox Sports reports that his hat, whip and neckerchief “were typical gaucho attire.”
+Fox Sports reports that his hat, whip and bandanna “were typical gaucho attire.”

 Naranjito, 1982

 Orange you glad I’m here?
-The 1982 World Cup was represented by Naranjito the orange as a mascot.
+The 1982 World Cup was represented by Naranjito the orange.

-The fruit reportedly had a special significance: ESPN says that it “was supposed to be a cheery character to symbolise a newly optimistic and positive time after Spain’s emergence from General Franco's dictatorship.”
+The fruit reportedly had a special significance, as it was aimed at symbolizing optimism after Spain emerged from General Franco's dictatorship, ESPN reports.

 Pique, 1986